ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2020.11/+article.md

 ***

 That's it for our recap of November 2020, folks!
-Stay safe, have a great December and Merry Christmas to those who celebrate it 👋
+Stay safe, have a great December and Merry Christmas 👋